imamchishty/trace-request-filter/README.md

 If you're using Spring then [thread-context-aspect](https://github.com/imamchishty/thread-context-aspect) and [thread-context-handler](https://github.com/imamchishty/thread-context-handler) would be able to use the properties and add more contextual details to the thread context.
 Please refer to those projects for more details.

+## Filter Request API

+Implementations of the API can be provided when constructing the filters.
+Please refer to [filter-request-api](https://github.com/imamchishty/filter-request-api) for details.

 ## Thread Local

-The request Id is also stored as a Thread Local variable.
-A static library, [Thread Local Utility](https://github.com/imamchishty/filter-request-id/blob/master/src/main/java/com/shedhack/filter/requestid/helper/RequestHelper.java) has been used to manage it (set/get/remove).
-The object stored in the TL is a [__RequestModel__](https://github.com/imamchishty/filter-request-id/blob/master/src/main/java/com/shedhack/filter/requestid/model/RequestModel.java).
+The request model is also stored as a Thread Local variable.
+A static library, [Thread Local Utility](https://github.com/imamchishty/filter-request-api/blob/master/src/main/java/com/shedhack/filter/api/threadlocal/RequestThreadLocalHelper.java) has been used to manage it (set/get/remove).
+The object stored in the TL is a [__RequestModel__](https://github.com/imamchishty/filter-request-api/blob/master/src/main/java/com/shedhack/filter/api/model/DefaultRequestModel.java).
 You can use this library to get access to the variable.
 The filter will also clear the TL.

 ## MDC